-Textbook Testing.
-Our textbooks contain tests that have been designed to reinforce the learning process when the Online Testing Tools aren't used.
+Textbook Questions.
+Our textbooks contain review questions and exams designed to reinforce the learning process when the online testing tools aren't used.
 We encourage you to have your students complete the textbook tests before taking the online tests to further reinforce their learning process.

 Online Testing.
-Our online testing program has been specifically designed to allow you to take advantage of today's blended or self-paced asynchronous learning environments to reinforce the material that's been covered.
+Our online testing program has been specifically designed to take advantage of today's blended or self-paced learning environments and reinforce the material that's been covered.